 History of the North Adams (Brayton and Greylock Elementary Schools)/Williams College Partnership

-In partnership with the North Adams Public Schools (NAPS), Williams Elementary Outreach supports collaborations between Williams College students, staff, faculty and NAPS students and teachers that enrich the lives and learning of all who participate.
+In partnership with the North Adams Public Schools (NAPS), Williams Elementary Outreach supports collaborations between Williams College students, staff, faculty, and NAPS students and teachers that enrich the lives and learning of all who participate.

-- Brayton Elementary
+- Brayton and Greylock Elementary Schools